ocaml/ocaml.org/data/tutorials/ds_05_seq.md

  509; 521; 523]
 ```

-The function `sieve` is recursive, in OCaml and common senses: it is defined
+The function `sieve` is recursive in OCaml and common sense.
+It is defined
 using the `rec` keyword and calls itself.
 However, some call that kind of
 function [_corecursive_](https://en.wikipedia.org/wiki/Corecursion).
 This word
 is used to emphasize that, by design, it does not terminate.
 Strictly speaking,